 SPAM now has several different products, but the most popular is called SPAM Classic and has used the same six ingredients since the company’s inception: pork, salt, water, modified potato starch, sugar and sodium nitrate.

-Pork obviously makes up the majority of SPAM, while the other ingredients are mostly for taste and preservative function.
+Pork is the main ingredient in SPAM, while the other ingredients are either fillers, taste enhancers and one preservative.

 Is SPAM Lite Healthier Than SPAM Classic?

 The ingredients in SPAM Lite are shown above.

 SPAM Lite is positioned as a healthier alternative to SPAM Classic, because it's lower in calories (660 vs. 1,080), lower in sodium (3,480 mg vs. 4,740 mg) and lower in fat.

 Sodium phosphates were shown in a 2012 medical review to be associated with increased cardiovascular risk, and the study authors concluded that "the public should be informed that added phosphate is damaging to health."